hsb11/eyrc_2020_21-sahayakbot/README.md

 | <b>Result</b> | We couldn’t get shortlisted for Finals of the competition. e-Yantra has not released overall rankings but we calculate that we are in top 25.
 Top 7 teams were selected for the Finals.
 The competition was a good learning experience.                                                                                                                                     |                                                   |                                       |

 Eyantra's original repo [link](https://github.com/vishalgpt579/sahayak_bot)

+This repository contains the ROS packages we built and used to complete the tasks, along with the original packages.

+## Prerequisites
+- ROS
+- Gazebo
+- MoveIt
+- FindObject2d
+- Navigation packages(Gmaapping, amcl, map server, tf2)